SPFck/osu-user-checker/README.md

-# osu-user-checker
+# osu!user-checker

-A website to check osu! usernames, made by @SPFck.
+A website that checks osu! usernames, made by @SPFck.